 67. Partner with people in complementary industries and offer combined packages.
 For example, why not join forces with a beauty therapist and offer Tarot readings + Pampering parties?

-68. Put up a huge advertising banner in your front window of your house or office.
+68. Put up a huge advertising banner in the front window of your house or office.

 69. Join your local Chamber of Commerce.